Model Jessica Wilde Flaunts Incredible Physique In Racy Cut-Out Lace Bra

 She wore an underwire bra with striking cut-out details that revealed most of her ample assets.
 The garment was made from a black floral lace edged in shimmering turquoise satin.

-A pair of straps connected to the center of the underwire and ran from between her cleavage up over her decolletage in a “v” shape.
-Those straps were echoed by a second set that curved across the swell of her bust and comprised the top of the cups, which featured small triangular sections of fabric that had been strategically pieced together.
+A pair of straps connected to the center of the underwire and ran from between her cleavage up over her decolletage in a “V” shape.
+Those straps were similar to a second set that curved across the swell of her bust and comprised the top of the cups, which featured small triangular sections of fabric that had been strategically pieced together.

 “You drop my jaw every time!
 Stunning!!!!” one fan gushed.